balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 <hr>

 Now that we know how the pristine and logical aspects operate in unison to materialise the genius of the brain, [WTF](/blog/2017/02/13/welcome-aboard/) in it for us?<br>
 What do we do with this noesis?
-Does it help me in any way?<br>
+Does it help us in any way?<br>

 **Of course it does**...
 Catch you in my next post where we see that in detail.